ethyde/workflow/CONTRIBUTING.md

 * Keep `README.md` updated as a project evolves.
 * Comment your code.
 Try to make it as clear as possible what you are intending with each major section.
 * Follow [ESDoc](https://esdoc.org/) or [JSDoc](http://usejsdoc.org/) comments conventions
+* Generate a `CHANGELOG.md` to keep track of evolution
 * If there is an open discussion on github or stackoverflow about the code or approach you're using, include the link in your comment.
 * Don't use comments as an excuse for a bad code.
 Keep your code clean.
 * Don't use clean code as an excuse to not comment at all.